Gods36/cyber-security-self-study-journey/04-Ethics/ethics-in-cybersecurity.md

 **Ethics in cybersecurity** refers to following moral principles and professional standards when protecting, testing, or analyzing systems.

 > In simple terms:
-> Doing the right thing with your skills — even when you have the ability to misuse them.
+> Doing the right thing with your skills, even when you have the ability to misuse them.

 ---